 Learn More about Susanne ▼

-Susanne Molina is the Director at Klawiter and Associates, a Los Angeles based interior design firm.
+Susanne Molina is Principal and Co-founder of K2S Studio, a new Los Angeles based interior design firm.
 She received her degree in Environmental design from Parsons School of Design and has over 20 years of professional experience with several respected design firms.
-At Klawiter she is heavily involved in Operations and Business Development for the firm and is trained in all aspects of interior design including Programming/ strategic planning, design and project management, construction documentation and detailing, and construction administration.
+Throughout her career, she has been heavily involved in Operations and Business Development and is trained in all aspects of interior design including Programming/ strategic planning, design and project management, construction documentation and detailing, and construction administration.
 She has focused her practice on commercial interiors with an emphasis in corporate.
 Susanne has served in several positions for IIDA, AIA, USGBC, and others.
 In addition to her extensive design organization involvement, she also provides student and young professional mentorship and is actively involved in legislative efforts within the state of California related to design.